 What does the Advocacy Committee do?

-- Participating in YWCA USA advocacy initiatives
+- Participate in YWCA USA’s advocacy efforts.

 What are the requirements of members?

 Members should be deeply committed to YW Boston’s mission to eliminate racism, empower women, and promote peace, justice, freedom, and dignity for all.
-Having some knowledge or experience in policy development and execution is also valuable, though not required.
-Also valuable are: knowledge of the local community; ability to analyze information; clear communication skills.

 - We place a high value on creating a diverse committee across identities and experiences.
 People of color, especially women of color, are strongly encouraged to apply.